rhoova/rhoova-examples/README.md

 ## Rhoova Examples

 * Examples for **Calculations** and **Portfolio** in Python using Juptyer
-* VaR examples using Historical and DeltaNormal methods
+* VaR examples using Historical,DeltaNormal and Monte Carlo methods
 * Simple Interest Rate Swap(IRS) example in Node.js
 * Curve Samples